The Bard's Tale III: Thief of Fate: Reviews

-Bruce Schlickbernd and Michael Stackpole also collaborated on Interplay's Wasteland, Star Trek: 25th Anniversary, and Star Trek: Judgment Rites.

-Remastered
+Legacy

 During the Kickstarter campaign to create a proper fourth installment to the series, inXile partnered with Rebecca Heineman and her company Olde Sküül to remaster the original trilogy for modern personal computers running Mac OS and Microsoft Windows (instead of the emulated versions offered by inXile).
 After reaching an impasse in development, Olde Sküül and inXile agreed to transfer the project to Krome Studios.